runxiyu/rfd/draft/abortion/TEMPLATE.md

 There is a subtle, but eventually significant difference between helping a person down the street and voluntary pregnency.
 (Involuntary pregnency is basically "alright, here comes a person at your doorstep, you MUST help them and keep them alive", there's not much to discuss there in my opinion.)

-In the last example, the ethicalness of terminating support would be different if you and the person receiving help signed an explicit contract giving you the responsibility to help them unless/until a condition is true but you terminate the support when the condition is false.
-Indeed a fetus did not sign a contract with the mother, but similarly, children not sign a contract with their parents but their parents are somehow obligated to take care of their children.
+In the last example, the ethicalness of terminating support would be different if you and the person receiving help signed an explicit contract giving you the responsibility to help them but you terminate the support when the contract is still valid.

-# When is life meaningful?

-It boils down
+Indeed, the fetus did not sign a contract with the mother that obligates the mother to carry to term.
+But similarly, children don't sign contracts with their parents to take care of them, but we consider parents who don't take care of their children and such to be child abuse.
+How are they different?

+# The Difference Between Fetus and Children

+Fetus do not have a proper perception of the world.
+Until late terms of pregnency fetus are unable to think, while children feel, learn and experience the world, building emotions and feelings with others and the world around them.

+The value of life depends on its definition.
+A scientific definition of life which includes bacteria, fungi, parasites, plants, animals and many other forms of life doesn't seem inherently valuable to us---almost all of us don't feel bad killing bacteria with an ultraviolet lamp, don't feel bad killing plants for consumption, and don't feel bad stepping on a mosquito.
+Many of us don't feel bad consuming animals for food.

 {backmatter}

 <reference anchor='RVW' target='https://www.law.cornell.edu/supremecourt/text/410/113'>
     <front>
         <title>Jane ROE, et al., Appellants, v.
 Henry WADE.</title>
         <author></author>
         <date year='1973' month="1" />
     </front>
 </reference>